zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 - Using [czitools] package (experimental)
 - Control ZEN via TCP-IP (experimental)

-## Read, process and write CZIs using pylibCZIrw and cztile
+## Read, process and write CZIs using pylibCZIrw

 This package provides a simple and easy-to-use Python wrapper for [libCZI] - a cross-platform C++ library to read and write multi-dimensional CZI image documents.